AFCI Breakers & Outlets

 The AFCI receptacle offers additional protection from potentially dangerous hazards caused by devices plugged into the outlets.

 Proper protection is essential to protect you and your family.
-Arc faults can happen in the walls, in the attic or underneath the home.
-Loose connections or faulty lamp wiring can also cause arc faults, which lead to fires.
+Arc faults can happen in the walls, attic, or underneath the home.
+Loose connections or faulty lamp wiring can cause arc faults, leading to fires.

-With just a little research on the internet, you will see that there are thousands of people whom have lost their home, possessions and loved ones from electrical fires and electrical faults.
+If you research the Internet, you will see that thousands of people have lost their homes, possessions, and loved ones to electrical fires and faults.
 The numbers are staggering.

-An arc can be so intense, that it can create temperatures up to 10,000°F instantaneously.
-When an arc occurs, typically it affects the nearby material such as wood or insulation causing a fire to spread quickly.
+An arc can be so intense that it can create temperatures up to 10,000°F instantaneously.
+An arc typically affects nearby materials such as wood or insulation, causing a fire to spread quickly.

-If you have any questions or concerns about your electrical system and whether or not your home is safe, then call the master electricians at In Charge Electric Electrical today.
-We will send a licensed electrician to your home, and give you peace of mind knowing that we can make your electrical system safer than it has ever been.
+If you have any questions or concerns about your electrical system and whether or not your home is safe, call the master electricians at In Charge Electric today.
+We will send a licensed electrician to your home and give you peace of mind, knowing that we can make your electrical system safer.

-Call today your hometown electrical experts at In Charge Electric at (352) 350-7878, or please request service from our contact page.
+Call your hometown electrical experts at In Charge Electric today at (352) 350-7878, or use our online Request Service form.